sanjeet724/recipe-app/README.md

 ## About the app
 A react app which displays recipes and their ingredients.
 Currently there are no network calls and the data is read from a given json file.
+App is responsive i.e works on desktop browsers and mobile devices.

 ## Features & Functionality
 * The recipes are shown in a list